sugarlabs/musicblocks/guide/README.md

 its previous state) and since you can define as many chunks as you want, feel free to experiment.

-Tip: You can put a chunk inside a *Pitch-time Matrix* block to generate the matrix to corresponds to that chunk.
+Tip: You can put a chunk inside a *Phrase maker* block to generate the matrix to corresponds to that chunk.

 ![alt tag](https://rawgithub.com/sugarlabs/musicblocks/master/guide/matrix4.svg "usage of octave for a pitch")